Designing Phase Sensitive Probes of Monopole Superconducting Order

 We additionally examine a corner junction between a $\Delta_\mathrm{MSC}^{(q_p=-1, l_z=0)}$ monopole superconductor and $s$-wave superconductor.
-The corner junction is symmetrically aligned with two faces along the $x$ and $y$ directions, as shown schematically in the inset in Fig.~\ref{fig:WeylS.zjunction}~(d).
+The corner junction is symmetrically aligned with two faces along the $x$ and $y$ directions, as shown schematically in the inset in Fig.~\ref{fig:WeylS.zjunction}(d).
 Because this geometry is sensitive to pairing phase difference along the two orthogonal crystal axes~\cite{Harlingen1995}, it can be used as an additional probe of global angular momentum $l_{z, \mathrm{glob}}$.
 Based on the same tight-binding model of $\Delta_\mathrm{MSC}^{(q_p=-1, l_z=0)}$ monopole superconductor, we study the resulting critical current in the presence of an external magnetic field along the $z$ direction.
-As the external flux $\Phi_B$ through the barrier of the corner junction varies, we obtain the Fraunhofer pattern of the corner junction, as shown in Fig.~\ref{fig:WeylS.zjunction}~(e).
+As the external flux $\Phi_B$ through the barrier of the corner junction varies, we obtain the Fraunhofer pattern of the corner junction, as shown in Fig.~\ref{fig:WeylS.zjunction}(d).
 The Fraunhofer pattern is qualitatively the same as that of an SIS junction between two $s$-wave superconductors, with nodes at integer flux quantum, $\Phi_0 = h/2e$.
 This is in contrast to, for example, a corner junction between an $s$-wave and chiral $p$-wave superconductor, which gives rise to an interference pattern that is asymmetric with respect to zero flux.

-In alignment with the findings presented in the preceding section, in which the Josephson current was analyzed through linear response theory, the results from the tight-binding model further reinforce that, globally, the $\Delta_\mathrm{MSC}^{(q_p=-1, l_z=0)}$ monopole superconducting pairing order transforms according to $l_{z, \mathrm{glob}} = 0$.
-Consequently, the monopole superconductor has nonzero Josephson coupling with an $s$-wave superconductor in a junction along the $z$ axis, leading to an overall nonvanishing $2\pi$-periodic first order Josephson current.
+In alignment with the findings presented in the preceding section, where the Josephson current was analyzed through linear response theory, the results from the tight-binding model further reinforce that, globally, the $\Delta_\mathrm{MSC}^{(q_p=-1, l_z=0)}$ monopole superconducting pairing order transforms according to $l_{z, \mathrm{glob}} = 0$.
+Consequently, the monopole superconductor has nonzero Josephson coupling with an $s$-wave superconductor in a junction along the $z$ axis, leading to an overall nonvanishing $2\pi$-periodic first-order Josephson current.
 We next discuss similar junction designs to probe monopole superconductors with nonzero global angular momentum $z$ component, or when the pairing order is in a different topological sector.